 The Dean's List and Merit List are determined at the end of each semester.
 To be eligible for the Dean's List, a student must:

-- be a matriculated, full-time student, completing a minimum of 12 credit hours; - have no more than one grade below a B and no grade below a C; and - have earned a minimum of a 3.3 GPA for the semester.
+- be a matriculated, full-time student, completing a minimum of 9 credit hours; - have earned a minimum of a 3.5 GPA for the semester.

 To be eligible for the Merit List, a student must: